someengineering/resoto.com/releases/2.3.1/index.md

 :::tip Examples

-- A [Kubernetes](/docs/reference/data-models/kubernetes) node is running on an [AWS](/docs/reference/data-models/aws) EC2 instance.
-The [Kubernetes](/docs/reference/data-models/kubernetes) collector is unable to resolve the reference, since it points to a resource provided by [AWS](/docs/reference/data-models/aws).
+- A [Kubernetes node](/docs/reference/data-models/kubernetes#kubernetes_node) is running on an [AWS EC2 instance](/docs/reference/data-models/aws#aws_ec2_instance).
+The [Kubernetes collector](/docs/how-to-guides/data-sources/collect-kubernetes-resource-data) is unable to resolve the reference, since it points to a resource provided by [AWS](/docs/how-to-guides/data-sources/collect-aws-resource-data).

-- A load balancer in [AWS](/docs/reference/data-models/aws) that points to compute resources in [Google Cloud](/docs/reference/data-models/google-cloud).
-The [AWS](/docs/reference/data-models/aws) collector does not know anything about [GCP](/docs/reference/data-models/google-cloud).
+- A [load balancer in AWS](/docs/reference/data-models/aws#aws_alb) that points to [compute resources in Google Cloud](/docs/reference/data-models/google-cloud#gcp_instance).
+The [AWS collector](/docs/how-to-guides/data-sources/collect-aws-resource-data) does not know anything about [Google Cloud](/docs/how-to-guides/data-sources/collect-google-cloud-resource-data).

 :::